Pedro Teixeira (footballer)

 Daniel Pedro Martinho Teixeira (born 7 September 1998), better known as just Pedro Teixeira, is a Swiss professional footballer who plays as a midfielder for Bulle.

-Professional career
+Club career

 Teixeira joined his local club Neuchâtel Xamax at the age of 10.
 After a successful debut season with Xamax in the Swiss Challenge League, Teixeira signed a 4-year contract with BSC Young Boys on 30 August 2017.
 Teixeira made his professional debut in a 2-1 2017–18 UEFA Europa League win over KF Skënderbeu Korçë on 7 December 2017.

 He was loaned out to FC Rapperswil-Jona on 15 January 2019 for the rest of the season.

 On 12 September 2019, Teixeira joined Swiss Challenge League side Kriens on a season-long loan deal.

 On 19 August 2022, Teixeira moved to Biel-Bienne on a one-year contract.

 International career

 Teixeira was born in Switzerland to Portuguese parents, and is a one-time international for the Switzerland U19s, and most recently represented the Switzerland U20s.